dandi/handbook/docs/13_upload.md

             dandi validate .
             dandi upload

+    Note that `organize` steps should not be used if you preparing BIDS dataset with the NWB files.
     For upload to the development server, specify that explicitly via `-i` option, e.g.
     `dandi upload -i dandi-staging`.
     Also note that validation is also done during `upload`, but ensuring compliance using `validate` prior upload helps to avoid errors during possibly lengthy upload process due to failing validation.